mrlacey/UwpEssentials/README.md

 If you already have one or more of these extensions installed, UWP Essentials will not re-install them.

+Not all of the above extensions are available for VS 2019, yet.

 ## Suggest new extensions

 If you know of any good extensions that you think would benefit UWP developers, then log an issue with the suggestion on the [GitHub issue tracker](https://github.com/mrlacey/UwpEssentials/issues).

 ## Contribute